 Best Le Mans Ultimate Settings for Logitech G29 / G920

 Le Mans Ultimate is the new game from the makers of rFactor 2.
-This clearly is built on the rFactor 2 engine, but has a much nicer game built around it.
-It's in early access, so we will have to see how it develops, but it certainly looks promising.
+This is clearly built on the rFactor 2 engine, but has a much nicer game built around it.
+The driving experience is excellent, though I was hoping for a more full-fledged single player experience.

 The Logitech G29 and G920 work very well with it. rFactor 2 has fantastic force feedback and all of that carries over to Le Mans Ultimate.
 The default settings even work very well.
 There are only a few small modifications that I have made.